badger-cash/badger-mobile/data/tokens/README.md

 # Tokens Data

-Metadata for all the SLP tokens.
+Metadata slice for all SLP tokens.